CV2MIDI is an arduino software for the eurorack module VMC-2 by fanwander. This page is about the software.

 MIDI Soft Thru settings

-These settings will be not per channel, but generic for all channels
+This setting is not made per channel, but for all channels in general

 Pitchbend Thru "BendThru" On / Off (default=On) Determines whether incoming the MIDI pitchbend events are forwarded to the MIDI-Out.